chichiwang/notes/README.md

   * General rule: be consistent with the indentation levels on consecutive lines
   * Consecutive lines at the same indentation level are considered to be part of the same block
   * Only deviate from this rule to improve readability

+### Python Culture and The Zen of Python
+The development of the Python language is managed through a series of documents called _Python Enhancement Proposals_ or PEPs.
+One of the PEPs, called PEP 8, explains how you should format your code.

+It is PEP 8 that informs you should use 4 spaces for indentation in your Python code.

+PEP 20 is called The Zen of Python.
+It refers to 20 aphorisms describing the guiding principals of Python, only 19 of which have been written down.

+The Zen of Python can always be accessed through the REPL by typing `import this`.